tomMoulard/fail2ban/README.md

  - `maxretry`: number of request before Ban mode.
  - `enabled`: allow to enable or disable the plugin (must be set to `true` to enable the plugin).
+ - `urlregexp`: a regexp to block request with a regexp on the url

 #### Schema
 First request, IP is added to the Pool, and the `findtime` timer is started: